glimmerjs/glimmer-website/src/guides/templates-and-helpers.md

 {{name}}
 ```

 We know that name is a property on the component.
 If we want to know where the data is coming from, we can go look at our component class to find out.

 Inside the component itself, arguments always show up inside the component's `args` property.
 For example, if `{{@firstName}}` is Tom in the template, inside the component `this.args.firstName` would also be Tom.

 ## A Simple Loop

 As mentioned earlier, Glimmer uses [Handlebars](http://handlebarsjs.com) as its template language.
-In addition to simple property references as shown above, it also allows us to setup loops, conditionals and event handlers.
+In addition to simple property references as shown above, it also allows us to setup loops, conditionals, and event handlers.

 Let's start with a simple loop over an array: